The Song of Hiawatha: Artistic use

 American landscape painters referred to the poem to add an epic dimension to their patriotic celebration of the wonders of the national landscape.
 Albert Bierstadt presented his sunset piece, The Departure of Hiawatha, to Longfellow in 1868 when the poet was in England to receive an honorary degree at the University of Cambridge.
-Other examples include Thomas Moran's Fiercely the Red Sun Descending, Burned His Way along the Heavens (1875), held by the North Carolina Museum of Art, and the panoramic waterfalls of Hiawatha and Minnehaha on their Honeymoon (1885) by Jerome Thompson (1814–1886).
+Other examples include Thomas Moran's Fiercely the Red Sun Descending, Burned His Way along the Heavens (1875) and the panoramic waterfalls of Hiawatha and Minnehaha on their Honeymoon (1885) by Jerome Thompson.
 Thomas Eakins made his Hiawatha (c.
 1874) a visionary statement superimposed on the fading light of the sky.

 Toward the end of the 19th century, artists deliberately emphasized the epic qualities of the poem, as in William de Leftwich Dodge's Death of Minnehaha (1885).
 Frederic Remington demonstrated a similar quality in his series of 22 grisailles painted in oil for the 1890 deluxe photogravure edition of The Song of Hiawatha.
 One of the editions is owned by the Metropolitan Museum of Art.
-Dora Wheeler's Minnehaha listening to the waterfall (1884) design for a needle-woven tapestry, made by the Associated Artists for the Cornelius Vanderbilt house, was also epic.
-The monumental quality survives into the 20th century in Frances Foy's Hiawatha returning with Minnehaha (1937), a mural sponsored during the Depression for the Gibson City Post Office, Illinois.
+Dora Wheeler's Minnehaha listening to the waterfall (1884) design for a needle-woven tapestry was made by the Associated Artists for the Cornelius Vanderbilt house.
+The monumental quality survives into the 20th century in Frances Foy's Hiawatha returning with Minnehaha (1937), a mural sponsored during the Great Depression for the post office in Gibson City, Illinois.